structix-cli/structix/docs/docs/cli-commands/ops/init.md

 Documentation for `structix ops init` command.

-# Initialize Infrastructure

-Documentation for `structix ops init` command.

-Initialize infrastructure (Kubernetes, Terraform, etc.).
+Initialize infrastructure for your project, including optional Kubernetes, Helm, Terraform, and CI configurations.

 ## Usage